 Hundreds of mortgage deals vanish from market after mini-budget

-Some 365 fewer mortgage deals were counted by Moneyfacts.co.uk on Tuesday than were available on Friday last week.
+Halifax, Virgin Money and Skipton Building Society pull fixed-rate products for new customers

-Hundreds of mortgage deals have vanished from the market in recent days amid wider economic turmoil.
+Hundreds of mortgage deals have vanished from the market in recent days after the mini-Budget triggered market turmoil.

+Several lenders including Halifax, Virgin Money and Skipton Building Society have pulled their fixed-rate products for new customers.

+Smaller lenders including Scottish Building Society, Darlington Building Society, Legal & General’s buy-to-let arm CHL Mortgages, Bank of Ireland, Clydesdale Bank, Paragon, Leek United Building Society and The Nottingham for Intermediaries have also taken the same action, according to FT Adviser.

-Analysis of the market by Moneyfacts.co.uk found that on Friday last week, the day of the mini-budget, 3,961 residential mortgage products were available.
+Analysis of the market by Moneyfacts.co.uk found that on Friday, the day of the mini-Budget, 3,961 residential mortgage products were available.

 The overall choice of mortgage deals remains significantly higher than it was during the depths of the coronavirus pandemic, which also caused significant economic uncertainty.